Updated: 24 April 2020

 If you’re starting or re-starting your journey with us, we will offer you a prescription for buprenorphine.
 Buprenorphine is a safer option than methadone for people who are starting a new prescription and can't visit the pharmacy regularly.
 The only exception to this is for women who are pregnant.

-Most people will get a two-week take-home supply.
+Most people will get a longer take-home supply.
 We will look at your current situation, including your health and accommodation, and decide on the best option that will mean you can stay as safe as possible.

 What if I lose my medication or someone steals it?